vadunjko/syllabus/README.md

 `https://docs.google.com/spreadsheets/d/1fxr04CtwvCsruAUemiwHyToYS2YPu7iXdclhrbtjdJY/copy`

 Make sure you make a copy to Sheets associated with your Google account.

+Note that unlike with the .xlsx document, Google Sheets encloses the LaTeX table output in double quotes (").
+Make sure you remove them after pasting into your .tex document.

 The spreadsheet is intended to remove most of the repetitive work involved in constructing a lecture schedule.
 After the first class date, regular meeting days, chapter numbers, topics, holidays, and examinations have been entered, the workbook calculates the meeting dates and produces ready-to-paste LaTeX.